Join me!

 The herbal oil that I used for this recipe is also infused with calendula.
 I’ve also written extensively about calendula and how to make infused oils.
 I grow calendula in my garden, harvest the flower heads liberally, dry them, and then turn them into a wonderfully potent herbal oil that I use in many skin care recipes throughout the year.

-The blend of tea tree, lavender, and calendula infused oil, makes it wonderful way to help bring some relief and healing to the spots on your skin that need a little extra attention.
+The blend of tea tree, lavender, and calendula-infused oil, makes it a wonderful way to help bring some relief and healing to the spots on your skin that need a little extra attention.

 Lavender buds and Beeswax